 Ultimate Beastmaster Season 3 - Review

-Originally published October, 2018
+Originally published October 2018

 The world must be hurting for another Ninja Warrior show that is slightly less obnoxious than the American one on TV.
-Or, maybe someone at Netflix is really determined to make that new Ninja Warrior show, because they've already put out a third season of its international obstacle course show: Ultimate Beastmaster.
+Or, maybe someone at Netflix is really determined to make that new Ninja Warrior show because they've already put out a third season of its international obstacle course show: Ultimate Beastmaster.
 A bit of a dark horse in comparison to other obstacle course shows that already exist, Ultimate Beastmaster has the potential to get better, but I certainly wonder if the benefits will outweigh the costs to Netflix.
 It's a fun show, but it seems expensive, and I don't anticipate it lasting forever unless it becomes very popular.
 I already wrote about how I thought the first two seasons of the show went, and what sort of improvements they could make to ensure the show gets better and continues to exist.
 So far, it seems like Netflix is eager to make this show last.

 Since this is just a quick review of the season and not a breakdown of the entire show like last time, this will be a much quicker review.
-I mostly just want to point out the biggest improvements and smartest decisions the Ultimate Beastmaster production team has made since the last season in ensuring that this show manages to remain exciting and entertaining enough to keep people watching.
+I mostly just want to point out the biggest improvements and smartest decisions the Ultimate Beastmaster production team has made since the last season to ensure that this show manages to remain exciting and entertaining enough to keep people watching.

 9-27-2018-4-12-30-PM-1024x576.jpg